-PhD candidate, Engineering Science -Civil & Environmental Engineering decided to continue on toward my PhD in
+PhD candidate, Engineering Science -Civil & Environmental Engineering ea Rocha decided to continue on toward my PhD in Engineering Science to obtain the research skills necessary to compete for a job in a government agency or federal lab."

 Why did you decide to pursue a PhD and what are your career goals?